 2. Reserve a small amount of independent space

-Martha Clarkson, Global Workplace Strategist, MicrosoftIt has been said that if employees are to work in a shared environment, they must be provided with ample privacy, such as individual workstations, lounges, or outdoor walking areas.
-Many companies now employ a mix of open and private office designs, with both unassigned collaboration desks and individual, quiet cubicles, allowing for focused work and uninterrupted concentration.
+Martha Clarkson, Microsoft's global workplace strategist, once said that if employees want to work in a shared environment, they must be provided with ample privacy, such as individual workstations, lounges, or outdoor walking areas.
+Many companies are now adopting a hybrid of open and private spaces in their offices, with both unassigned collaborative workstations and individual, quiet cubicles , allowing people to focus on their work, allowing for close collaboration and undisturbed concentration to coexist.

 The company can set up several enclosed studios for meetings or client meetings.
 When colleagues need quiet time to think, they can also move to the enclosed space to continue working.